Quantisan/docker-clojure/README.md

 The `./build-images.sh` script will generate the Dockerfiles and build all of the images.

+### buildx

 Note that you'll need to enable the new `buildx` feature and set as the default builder in the Docker daemon you're using to build the images.
 The build script uses some flags that require it.

+You'll also need to create a builder container with `docker buildx create --use` in order to build images for all supported platforms (currently linux/amd64 and linux/arm64).

 [Read the docs here](https://docs.docker.com/buildx/working-with-buildx/) for more info.

 ## Tests